chinese listening practice

 If you want to learn Chinese with an audio course, “Pimsleur Chinese” is a great choice.

-This conversational course focuses exclusively on audio.
-The audio CD language course offers eight hours of audio-only instruction.
+This conversational course focuses exclusively on audio, offering eight hours of audio-only instruction.
+More options are available via the Pimsleur website and apps.

-This course is designed for beginners and features 16 lessons that introduce basic vocabulary, structure and conversation.
+This specific course is designed for beginners and features 16 lessons that introduce basic vocabulary, structures and conversations.
 You’ll learn useful vocabulary related to greetings, numbers, shopping, asking for directions and more.

 The course places particular emphasis on pronunciation and comprehension, which are great foundational skills you can build upon down the road.